 He chose words.
 Or, to be more accurate, power words.

 Let’s take a look at the passage again, this time with all the power words underlined:

 Each underlined word makes the audience feel something.
 In this case, Churchill intermixes words that cause fear, such as “struggle,” “tyranny,” and “terror,” with words that cause hope, such as “strength,” “God,” and “victory.”
 The last, in particular, is repeated over and over, practically drilling the emotion into the minds of the audience.

 It’s no accident.
 Smart speakers, as well as their speechwriters, sprinkle their speeches with carefully-chosen power words, drawing the audience from one emotion to another as skillfully as any novelist or screenwriter.

 Granted, that’s not all they do.
-The best writers use an entire tool chest of techniques to create emotion, and power words are only one such tool.
+The best writers use an entire tool chest of techniques to create emotion — empathy, sensory details, and everything in between.
+Power words are only one such tool.

 But there’s good news.